-Part 1 of this blog series looked at how essential it is to have healthy personal boundaries, so that you can be open to meeting a suitable partner for a love relationship.
+Part 1 of this blog series looked at how essential it is to have healthy personal boundaries when you are open to meeting a suitable partner for a love relationship.
 What we say “Yes” to and what we say “No” to in life does, after all, shape our experience.
 This part of the blog explores why you need a healthy Yes and No as you begin to connect with someone more deeply and move into the early stages of a relationship.

 And, to have a healthy big “YES!” you need a healthy NO. Your Yes doesn’t mean anything unless you also have a No that you’re willing to pull out of your rucksack when you need it.
 In other words, in the midst of your big Yes, you need to continue listening deeply to your inner self from moment to moment, so that if a “No” arises within you, you can still hear it, and express it.
 Say, for example, your new partner wants to introduce you to their family, and although you like the idea, you have a subtle, niggling “No” feeling inside.
 Perhaps things are moving a little too fast for you and you need more time to settle into the relationship first.